 Almonds are a great snack for humans.
 But, can dogs eat almonds?
-The answer is no. While they aren’t as toxic as some nuts, it’s one of those foods canine companions can’t digest as easily as people.
+The answer is no. While almonds might not be as as toxic as some nuts, they are one of those foods canine companions can’t digest as easily as people.

 Why Almonds Are Bad for Dogs

-While many dogs love the taste of almonds, consuming them can cause gastric intestinal distress.
+While dogs might love the taste of almonds, consuming them can cause gastric intestinal distress.
 If your dog accidentally eats a few, be on the lookout for these symptoms:

 This snack also poses another dangerous problem: obstruction.
 Almonds can block your dog’s esophagus, intestines, or windpipe, especially in small breeds.
 These obstructions can be fatal if not treated, and they occasionally require surgery.

 Flavored almonds come with unique risks.
 The spices and flavorings can irritate your dog’s stomach, while the salt in the seasoning can lead to water retention and salt toxicity if consumed in large quantities.